Last Updated: April 27, 2024

 Political Career

-In 2016 Carson was a candidate for President of the United States in the Republican primaries.
-Early on, he led polls, but then saw a decline in his numbers after he released controversial ads and did not perform well at the presidential debates.
-Carson suspended his run on March 4, following the Super Tuesday elections.
+In 2016, Ben was a candidate for President of the United States in the Republican primaries.
+Early on, he led in the polls but then saw a decline in his numbers after he released controversial ads and did not perform well at the presidential debates.
+Carson suspended his run on March 4, 2016, following the Super Tuesday elections.
 He announced he would be the new national chairman of My Faith Votes, a group that encourages Christians to vote.
 Carson's campaign spent $58 million, with most of the money going to political consultants and fundraising.
 A week after he suspended his campaign, he endorsed Donald Trump.

 Author